Impeekay/portfolio/content/about/index.md

 ---
 title: 'About Me'
-avatar: './me.jpg'
+avatar: './pk.jpg'
 skills:
+  - Ruby
+  - Rails
+  - Python
+  - Java
   - JavaScript (ES6+)
-  - HTML & (S)CSS
   - React
-  - Vue
   - Node.js
+  - IoT
-  - WordPress
+  - Docker
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Pavan, a software engineer based in Bengaluru, KA.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+I enjoy engineering things that adds value to the business, whether that be application engineering, data engineering or includes any of the domain.
+I believe in being agile and outcome oriented which brings in part of the success.
+My goal is to always build products that provide performant experiences and brings in value to the user.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+Will shortly graduate from [K.S Institute of Technology](https://www.ksit.ac.in/), But I've been a part of the engineering team at [Syook](https://www.syook.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis (Post college hours.😇).

 Here are a few technologies I've been working with recently: